LeNPaul/Lagrange/_posts/2022-02-15-camera-calibration.md

 Having a better understanding of the fundamentals will make it more obvious to me if something about the setup is ill-posed.
 Writing the code myself was also a good exercise to deepen my linear algebra and optimization understanding.

-## Note on 2D target points
+## Aside: detecting target points in 2D image

-For the remainder of this post, we will assume the 2D target points have already been extracted from the images and have known association with the 3D target points (in the target's coordinate system).
+For the remainder of this post, we will assume the 2D target points have already been detected (i.e. pixel coordinates) in the images and have known association with the 3D target points (in the target's coordinate system).
 Such functionality is typically handled by a library (e.g. [ChArUco](https://docs.opencv.org/3.4/df/d4a/tutorial_charuco_detection.html), [AprilTag](https://april.eecs.umich.edu/software/apriltag)) and is beyond the scope of this post.

 ![](https://docs.opencv.org/3.4/charucodefinition.png)
 {: centeralign }

-Definition of a ChArUco board, from [OpenCV.org](https://docs.opencv.org/3.4/df/d4a/tutorial_charuco_detection.html).
+The corners of the larger checkerboard are the points which are detected, image from [OpenCV.org](https://docs.opencv.org/3.4/df/d4a/tutorial_charuco_detection.html).
 {: centeralign }